401(k) Plans for Small Businesses

 - SIMPLE IRA Plans for Small Businesses, Publication 4334, describes a type of retirement plan designed especially for small businesses.

-And for business owners with a plan:
+For business owners with a plan:

 - Retirement Plan Correction Programs, Publication 4224, provides a brief description of the IRS and DOL voluntary correction programs.